 Jacqueline McCall has always had a love for animals, and being raised by a Veterinarian it was no surprise that she has spent her life rescuing and helping any animal in need.

 Jacqueline spent her childhood in a barn, participating in Pony Club and Eventing.
 After deciding to homeschool, Jacqueline spent every moment she could in the barn.
 During high school she worked for several lesson programs and trainer, refining her teaching style and finding out what worked best.
 While not teaching she spent her time competing all over the country in USEA events on her horses.
 Nationally ranked in 2013 on her horse Widow Maker at Training level she had plans to move on towards prelim.
-After retiring Widow Maker due to some arthritis she bought her current competition horse, The Novelist, and plans to push for 1* in the Winter of 2017.
+After retiring Widow Maker due to some arthritis she bought her current competition horse, The Novelist, and actively competes in Area 3 events.

 As Farm Manager Jacqueline has a simple principle: the horses come first.
 Always researching the newest ways to keep horses happy and healthy and applying those techniques in the barn, Jacqueline would be happy to help you care for your horse.

 Struck By Luck farms is located in beautiful central Florida.
 Ten minutes from downtown Ocala in Summerfield is where you'll find some very lucky horses and the special people who own them.